developerDaveD/developerDaveD/README.md

 - 👋 Hi, I’m @developerDaveD
-- 👀 I’m interested in ... becoming a Junior Web Developer.
+- 👀 I’m interested in ...
+Front end web development.
 - 🌱 I’m currently learning ...
-C#
+C# and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ddonatuccio@gmail.com